 After the 1975 move from Alverado Street, the books were housed in the Culver City Public Library until 1985, when remodeling of that facility eliminated the philatelic shelf space.
 The collection was then moved to a non-public area in the Rosemead Public Library basement for the next five year.
 The basement was twice flooded, once due to a faulty pump; during the same rainy period, an underground stream that had once been diverted to make way for the basement sought its old path and added to the puddle.
 Only slight damage was done to the books, but eviction again resulted.

 For several years, negotiations had been under way to house the books in the Beverly Hills City Library, and in August 1990, agreement seemed certain enough, especially in view of the Rosemead plight, to move there.
 Alas, this was not meant to be; by January 1993 the Beverly Hills Library changed direction and yet a further move became necessary, this time to a Public Storage space in Van Nuys.
 Eventually the Directors voted to dissolve the library and the books were dispersed.

-The Philatelic Library rated as one of the largest of its kind in the country and contained over 6000 books, pamphlets and periodicals on virtually every aspect of stamp collecting including essays and proofs, postal history, reprints, forgeries, revenues, Cinderellas, biographies, route and rate data, auctions and commercial topics.
+The Philatelic Library. rated as one of the largest of its kind in the country. contained over 6000 books, pamphlets and periodicals on virtually every aspect of stamp collecting including essays and proofs, postal history, reprints, forgeries, revenues, Cinderellas, biographies, route and rate data, auctions and commercial topics.
 Among the many periodicals, bound and unbound, were found works not only in English, but in German, French, Italian, Scandinavian languages, Chinese and Japanese, among others.